 Mr. L Ramkumar, a Non-Executive Director, is the Chairman of the Stakeholders Relationship Committee.
-The Committee met once during the year ended 31 March 2020.
-The composition of the Committee and attendance of its members at the meetings are given in Table 6 of the annexure A to this Report.
+The Committee met once during the year ended 31 March 2021.
+The composition of the Committee and attendance of its members at the meetings are given in Table 6 of the Annexure A to this Report.

-One investor complaint was received and resolved during the year.
-No complaints were pending as at 31 March 2020.
+None of the investor complaint was received and resolved during the year.
+No complaints were pending as at 31 March 2021.